confluentinc/ksql/docs/capacity-planning.rst

 How to Know When to Scale
 +++++++++++++++++++++++++

 If KSQL cannot keep up with the production rate of your Kafka topics, it will start to fall behind in processing the incoming data.
 Consumer lag is the Kafka terminology for describing how much a Kafka consumer including KSQL has fallen behind.
-It’s important to monitor consumer lag on your topics and add resources if you observe that the lag is growing. :ref:`control_center` is the recommended tool for monitoring.
-You can also check out :ref:`Kafka documentation <kafka_monitoring>` for details on metrics exposed by Kafka that can be used to monitor lag.
+It’s important to monitor consumer lag on your topics and add resources if you observe that the lag is growing. `Confluent Control Center <https://docs.confluent.io/current/control-center/index.html>`__ is the recommended tool for monitoring.
+You can also check out `Kafka documentation <https://docs.confluent.io/current/kafka/monitoring.html>`__ for details on metrics exposed by Kafka that can be used to monitor lag.

 Mixed Workloads
 +++++++++++++++